NalediMadlopha/gk-sunrise/README.md

 ```
 Building the project locally:
    1. Navigate to the gradle directory of the local `gradle.properties` file which is usually in the home directory in the `.gradle` folder.
-   2. Add this line of code to in the gradle.properties file: OPEN_WEATHER_MAP_API_KEY = "enter your open weather map api key here"
+   2. Add this line of code to the gradle.properties file: OPEN_WEATHER_MAP_API_KEY = "enter your open weather map api key here"

 ```